Bartekswistak/fun_guy_chef/README.md

 log in through Google using Omniauth.

 Users will then have the ability to create new recipes including any kind of mushroom.
-The recipe will have a list of ingredients, amounts, prep instructions, cooking instructions.
+The recipe will have a list of ingredients, amounts, and cooking instructions.

 Users will be able to post these recipes to the site, and then have the ability to edit the recipe if needed.

-Users should be able to browse all recipes, filter recipes, also search recipes for specific ingredients used.

 Github: https://github.com/Bartekswistak/fun_guy_chef